Hagerman horse: Discovery

+Excavation of the fossils continued into the early 1930s.
+The Hagerman Horse Quarry floor grew to 5000 sqft with a backwall 45 ft high.
+Ultimately five nearly complete skeletons, more than 100 skulls, and forty-eight lower jaws as well as numerous isolated bones were found.
+Gidley believed that such a large amount of fossils found in one location was because of the quarry area being a watering hole at one point.
+The waterhole could have been where the bones of the Hagerman horses accumulated as injured, old, and ill animals, drawn to water, died there.
+A study by H. Gregory McDonald in 1996 alternatively suggested based on the age distribution of remains at the quarry, which span from newborns to adults, that a herd died in a single catastrophic event, perhaps attempting to cross a swelled/flooded river.

 Classification

 The Hagerman horse was given the scientific name of Plesippus shoshonensis in 1930 by a Smithsonian paleontologist named James W. Gidley who led the initial excavations at Hagerman that same year.

 However further study by other paleontologists determined that fossils closely resembled fossils of a primitive horse from Texas named Equus simplicidens, named by paleontologist Edward Drinker Cope in 1892.
 Because of this similarity, the two forms were interpreted to be the same species, and since the name Equus simplicidens was the older name, it was retained following the taxonomic Principle of Priority.
 The Hagerman fossils represent some of the oldest widely accepted remains of the genus Equus.